RN-MSN Nursing Program

 Upon completion of their program of study, graduates of Washington Adventist University’s MS in Nursing Education will be able to:

-- Demonstrate organizational and systems leadership that will improve quality and safety outcomes in nursing education or health care organizations.
+- Demonstrate organizational and systems leadership to improve quality and safety outcomes in nursing education or health care organizations.

-- Conduct and/or evaluate nursing research and evidence-based practices to improve the health of individuals, families, communities, and populations.
+- Conduct and/or evaluate nursing research and evidence-based practices to improve individuals, families, communities, and populations.

 - Synthesize knowledge of ethical, safe, and legal practices in assessing, providing, evaluating, and improving the quality and safety of patient care.

-- Evaluate current knowledge, skills, and attitudes of health promotion, disease, and injury prevention and management in order to improve the health of individuals, groups, communities, and populations.
+- Evaluate current knowledge, skills, and attitudes of health promotion, disease, and injury prevention and management to improve the health of individuals, groups, communities, and populations.

 - Apply the principles of social justice and health policies that improve the health of the public.